tradingstrategy-ai/web3-xrpl-defi/README.md

 ## Preface

 This is a proof of concept for XRP trading data integration.
-In this PoC, we show how to transform raw XRP Ledger data for something useful.
+In this PoC, we show how to transform raw XRP Ledger transaction data to market data useful for automated trading and data research.

  👉 [See the example notebook on how it works](./examples/crypto-xrp-price.ipynb).